 Could you be a match for someone who needs a life-saving donation?
 Throughout the month of September, we're building awareness and trying to get more names on the Be the Match® registry.
 It's just a cheek swab to get registered and in most cases, if you're someone's life-saving match, donating is a non-surgical, outpatient procedure similar to donating platelets or plasma.
 You can get on the registry by going to any Gulf Coast Regional Blood Center facilities or attend one of the events we've listed below.
 Once on the registry, you might get the call to save someone's life!

 Go to a Gulf Coast Regional Blood Center location to get on the registry!
 Click for a map of locations.

 The swab is free for people 18-44.
 There's a fee for those older than 44.
 All gifts are tax-deductible

 Did you know the majority of donations don't require any type of surgical procedure?
-Most require a simple peripheral blood stem cell donation, which is a lot like giving blood!
-There's still the possibility of a surgical procedure to be able to donate, you're still able to go home the same day.
+Most require a simple peripheral blood stem cell donation, which is similar to donating platelets or plasma!
+There's still the possibility of a surgical outpatient procedure which is done under general anesthesia in a hospital.
+You're still able to go home the same day.
 More myths and facts here